bernhard-42/advanced-angular-for-pyspark/Readme.md

 - Zeppelin notebook: [Advanced Angular for Pyspark.json](notebooks/Advanced Angular for Pyspark.json) (Readable version of notebook: [Advanced Angular for Pyspark.md](notebooks/Advanced Angular for Pyspark.md))

-A quick intro how to use the ZeppelinSession for visualisations with Vega-Lite ([https://vega.github.io/vega-lite/](https://vega.github.io/vega-lite/))

-- Zeppelin notebook: [VegaLite - The python way.json](notebooks/VegaLite - The python way.json) (Readable version of notebook: [VegaLite - The python way.md](notebooks/VegaLite - The python way.md))

 ## License